Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision: Introduction

 While classical DC-GANs can generate realistic images, the precise form of these images cannot be easily controlled.
 The subject of the images is dependent in some way on the values of the random input vector, but \textit{a priori} we do not know in what way.
-The obvious solution to this problem is the C-GAN, in which the GAN's discriminator is trained to distinguish \textit{real image+label} pairs from \textit{fake image+parameter} pairs\footnote{N.B. the fake image is dependent on the parameter and the parameters are sampled randomly from the distribution of labels during training of the GAN.}.
-In this way, given some parameter value, the generator is obliged to produce an image that would match the label of equivalent value in order that the \textit{"fake image+parameter"} pair be indistinguishable from a \textit{"real image+label"} pair.
-Insofar as they go, these conditional formulations prove successful.
-However, the C-GAN does not take advantage of the main strength of GANs: namely, the ability to learn realistic models directly from data in an unsupervised fashion.
-In its typical form, a \textit{continuous} C-GAN would require strong supervision via a set of labels.
-Previous works have conditioned on pose labels and expression action unit magnitudes \cite{Pumarola2018GANimationAF}.
-The annotation of lighting conditions, however, is notoriously difficult \cite{Bao_2018_CVPR}.
-In this paper we propose a new formulation of the continuous conditional GAN which avoids the need to precisely label data and instead relies only on the weak supervision of simple binary labels.
-We coin the method \textit{intra-class variation isolation} (IVI) (pronounced as ``ivy'') and the resulting network the \textit{IVI-GAN}.
+An obvious solution to this problem is the Conditional GAN (cGAN), in which the GAN's discriminator is trained to distinguish \textit{real image+label} pairs from \textit{fake image+label} pairs, thereby encouraging the generator to produce images that correctly correspond to the label upon which it is conditioned.
+In their typical form, cGANs are trained under the strong supervision of these labels: given binary category labels, images belonging to certain categories can be generated (but whose specific form is still governed by the entangled, real-valued random vector); given continuous, real-valued labels, cGANs can be forced to obey more specific semantics.
+Previous works, for example, have conditioned on binary hair-colour labels \cite{Choi_2018_CVPR_StarGAN}, and on continuous expression action unit magnitudes \cite{Pumarola2018GANimationAF}.
+However, the annotation of training images with descriptions of multi-dimensional phenomena such as expression and lighting, is notoriously difficult.

+In this paper we propose a new formulation of cGAN which is able to learn disentangled, multivariate representations of variation in images using only the weak supervision of simple, binary labels indicating the presence or absence of that form of variation, e.g. ``ambient lighting / non-ambient lighting''.
+Training data need not be labelled with precise parameter-estimations of prior models of the image property.
+We coin the method \textit{intra-class variation isolation} (IVI) and the resulting network the \textit{IVI-GAN}.
+A video demonstrating the continuous variation of various isolated parameter sets can be viewed at \href{https://youtu.be/hoWOFeADwdY}{https://youtu.be/hoWOFeADwdY}.

+Our contributions are \begin{itemize} \item An investigation of weakly supervised learning in conditional GANs and their ability to learn disentangled semantics given only binary labels; \item Proposition of a novel, physically motivated method of employing the GAN's generator which acts to enforce the separation of lighting from other forms of variation; \item A novel conditional GAN formulation that allows disentangled, multivariate models of variation to be learned with only the weak supervision of binary labels whilst preserving the identity: the IVI-GAN. \end{itemize}